BrianYang2013/JHU_AI_Journey/11 - EN.605.645 Artificial Intelligence/README.md

 - [ ] Everyday: Check Team and "Like" every post from professor, as acknowledge that we have read it
 - [ ] Monday: Module Open:
   - [x] Review Self-Check (do the algorithm by hand), PA (implementation)
-  - [x] Watch Lectures (Videos), extra reading materials.
+  - [ ] Watch Lectures (Videos), extra reading materials.
-  - [ ] Read Textbook
+  - [ ] Read Textbook: Only the relevant part.

 - [x] Wednesday: Office Hours
 - [x] Thursday night: **Submit** Self-Check in PDF in Canvas, (complete or incomplete)
-- [ ] Early Friday: **Post** self-check questions in discussion group.
+- [x] Early Friday: **Post** self-check questions in discussion group.
-- [ ] Middle Sunday: Group self check comments (discuss conceptually).
+- [x] Middle Sunday: Group self check **comments** (discuss conceptually).
 Review at least two other self-checks and post comments.
 Start with fewest responses so far.
 Respond to ALL questions(?).
-- [ ] Sunday: Assessment, 10 questions this week, 5 random from previous.
+- [ ] Sunday: **Assessment**, 10 questions this week, 5 random from previous.
 45mins, Randomized.
 Can not go back. => Do it as early as you can.
 The programming not help assessment, but assessment might help programming.
-- [ ] Sundays: PA: Submit notebook: <JHED ID>.ipynb
+- [ ] Sundays: **PA**: Submit notebook: <JHED ID>.ipynb
-- [ ] Mindmap
+- [x] Mindmap
+- [x] Special: Overview -> Lecture -> Model evaluation.
+Look for course notes for the output.

 ## **Programming Assignments**